Azure/feast-azure/provider/tutorial/README.md

 In the Azure ML Studio, select *Notebooks* from the left-hand menu and then open the [train and deploy a model using feast notebook](notebooks/part3-train-and-deploy-with-feast.ipynb).
 Work through this notebook.

 > __💁Ensure the Jupyter kernel is set to Python 3.8 - AzureML__
+>
+> If problems are encountered during model training stage, create a new cell and rexecute `!pip install scikit-learn==0.22.1`.
+Upon completion, restart the Kernel and start over.